 I'm in love with my new window treatment, matching my the dining chairs !
 About an hour tops and well under $10....
 What do you think?

 P.S.
-Don't miss another Thrifty Little Things project or DIY How To!
-Get it directly to your Inbox by subscribing to our FREE newsletter HERE
+Don't miss another Thrifty Little Thing!
+Get them directly to your Inbox by subscribing to our FREE newsletter HERE

 P.S.S.
-If you like it, be sure to SHARE & Follow Us on Facebook & PIN IT on Pinterest!
+If you enjoyed this post, be sure to SHARE & Follow Us on Facebook and Twitter, plus PIN IT on Pinterest!

 Linking up at: